 Open Source Warranty Remedies

 An open source warranty with limited remedies, then, should worry the licensee.
-The solution is language saying any limit on warranty remedies does not apply to copyleft claims.
-For instance, the licensee might insert the following after a warranty/remedies clause: “The remedies listed in the preceding sentence are not exclusive of others Licensee may have at law or in equity for a breach of warranty that has the effect of restricting Licensee’s right to distribute its own software products without source code or without the right to modify or distribute.”
+In many cases, there is no solution except extra caution: trying hard to choose careful and responsible vendors.
+But some vendors will agree to contract terms addressing the problem: language saying any limit on warranty remedies does not apply to copyleft claims.
+For instance: “The remedies listed in the preceding sentence are not exclusive of others Licensee may have at law or in equity for a breach of warranty that has the effect of restricting Licensee’s right to distribute its own software products without source code or without the right to modify or distribute.”

 Open Source Warranties and the Limit of Liability

 The licensee’s real obstacle, however, is not restricted remedies but rather the limit of liability.
 Limits of liability generally (1) impose a dollar maximum on the vendor’s liability and (2) rule out “consequential damages.”
-If breach of the copyleft warranty turns the licensee’s own product into OSS, the loss may count as consequential damages.
-And you can bet that loss will exceed the dollar cap.
-So the licensee wants language like this: “The provisions of Section 12 (Limit of Liability) do not apply to any breach of warranty that has the effect of restricting Licensee’s right to distribute its own software products without source code or without the right to modify or distribute.”
+If breach of the copyleft warranty forces the licensee to stop distributing its own software product or forces it to write the copyleft code out of its product, the loss may count as consequential damages.
+And the damage could easily exceed the dollar cap.
+Again, there may be no contractual solution, since few vendors will waive their limits of liability.
+But where the vendor is flexible or the licensee has a lot of leverage, a narrow exception can address the problem.
+For instance: “The provisions of Section 12 (Limit of Liability) do not apply to any breach of warranty that has the effect of restricting Licensee’s right to distribute its own software products without source code or without the right to modify or distribute.”

-Of course, vendors don’t like exceptions to their limits of liability.
-As a compromise, you could remove the limit on consequential damages but keep the dollar cap, though with a higher figure.
+If the vendor won’t go for that, the licensee can try a compromise: remove the limit on consequential damages but keep the dollar cap, though with a higher figure.

 © 2018 by Tech Contracts Academy, LLC.
 All rights reserved.